LutzLange/ecs-multi-account-demo/Readme.md

-**WORK in progress 6-Nov-2025**
+**WORK in progress 7-Nov-2025**

+This should work up to the policy section.

 TODO:
-- fix Security Groups as they are too tight to allow communication
 - check connectivity section
 - run through from clean environment top to bottom
+- check and improve policy section
+- update diagram

 # Istio Ambient Multi-Account ECS Integration